archatelain/code-for-eco-532/poly.md

 > * This is also a comment, but for one-liners.
 > ```
 >
-> In some cases, adding options to your commands may lead to very long lines.
-Use "///" to continue a command on the next line!
+> 2. In some cases, adding options to your commands may lead to very long lines.
+Use "///" to continue a command on the next line.
+For graphs, I personally use for every new specified option.
+>
+> 3. Stata's default background color for graphs is AWFUL.
+Make sure to add "graphregion(fcolor(white))" to remedy this.

 ### 5. Regression Analysis

 Create a do-file "part_2_regressions.do".

 Regression analysis is at the core of econometric theory.
 You will see the ins and outs of this tool in your econometrics courses.
-To estimate regression models in Stata:
+In the meantime, to estimate regression models in Stata:

 ```
 help regress